Sanitizing My Home Without Bleach: Here's How I Do It!

 The heat from the sun also helps to dry the clothes more quickly, which can further inhibit the growth of bacteria and mold.

-Additionally, hanging clothes outside in the fresh air can help to remove any musty or stale odors that may be present, leaving the clothes smelling fresh and clean.
+Additionally, hanging clothes outside in the fresh air can help to remove any musty or stale odors, leaving them smelling fresh and clean.

 Read this next: